 “No. When we last saw each other, her skin was clean and white.
 These horrible drawings have disfigured her.”

 “Why do you think she got them?”
-Christophe asks.
+Christopher asks.

 “To ward off men.
 Their attention weighs on women like her.”